wfclark5/flockmtl/docs/docs/aggregate-functions/llm-last.md

     WHERE category = 'Electronics'
 )
 SELECT category,
-       llm_first(
+       llm_last(
            {'model_name': 'gpt-4'},
-           {'prompt': 'What is the most relevant detail for these products, based on their names and descriptions?'}, {'product_name': product_name, 'product_description': product_description}
+           {'prompt': 'What is the least relevant detail for these products, based on their names and descriptions?'}, {'product_name': product_name, 'product_description': product_description}
-       ) AS first_product_feature
+       ) AS last_product_feature
 FROM product_info
 GROUP BY category;
 ```

-**Description**: This query extracts the first relevant feature from both the `product_name` and `product_description` columns, grouped by product category (in this case, electronics).
+This example will extract the least relevant feature from both the product name and description for each product category.

 ## 2. **Input Parameters**